ChrisArcand/classroom_finder/README.md

 ### Starting the app
 To get started:
-- make sure you have pip and virtualenv
+- make sure you have pip, virtualenv, and sqlite3 installed
 - `virtualenv venv`
 - `. venv/bin/activate`
 - `pip install -r requirements.pip`